WebBTC/webln-types/README.md

  npm install @webbtc/webln-types --save-dev # or yarn add @webbtc/webln-types --dev
 ```

-2. Type definitions are now available through `window.webln` and importing from `"@webbtc/webln-types"`
+2. Type definitions are now available for `window.webln` and by importing from `"@webbtc/webln-types"`

 ```javascript
 import { GetInfoResponse } from "@webbtc/webln-types";